nikvuk92/1BG508/1BG508_edited.md

 hostname
 ```

 To view files interactively you need to have an X11 connection.
-So when you connect to rackham from a new tab do:
+So when you connect to the server from a new tab do:

 ```
-ssh -AY YOUR_USERNAME_HERE@rackham.uppmax.uu.se
+ssh -AY YOUR_USERNAME_HERE@solander.ibg.uu.se
 ```

-Make sure that you connect to **the same Rackham (i.e 1,2,3 etc) as you got from hostname**.
+Make sure that you connect to **the same login (i.e 1,2,3 etc) as you got from hostname**.
 In a **new tab** (if you didn't put PONG in the background) type:

 ```